archivy/archivy/docs/index.md

 # Archivy

-Archivy is a self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your knowledge bank.
+Archivy is a self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your own personal, searchable and extensible wiki.

 Features: